You’d recognize his face in an instant but might walk right past his simple, flat tombstone:

 From top to bottom, left to right: Bewitched, Chain Lightning, Force of Evil (with Paul Fix, future sheriff of Rifleman), Andy Griffith Show, The Enforcer (with Humphrey Bogart), He Walked by Night (with Jack Webb), House of Wax, Perry Mason, Petticoat Junction, Chinatown.

 Roy Roberts died in Los Angeles in 1975.
 His obituary mentions his wife but gives no details beyond her tie to Fort Worth.

-Lillian Moore Roberts was born in Fort Worth.
+Lillian Moore Roberts was, in fact, born in Fort Worth.
 As a child she was an avid equestrian.
 After her family moved to California, she had a short career as a film actress in the early 1930s, mostly in uncredited roles but including an appearance in an Our Gang short.
 But when World War II came, Moore found the role she was meant to play.
 She wanted to serve in the war effort.
 So, in 1941 she moved to Miami and earned a pilot’s license.
 She then became assistant to Jacqueline Cochran, a pioneer American aviator and organizer of the wartime Women’s Auxiliary Army Corps (WAAC) and Women Airforce Service Pilots (WASP).
 Lillian Moore Roberts served as Cochran’s assistant until 1943, when Roberts herself joined the WASP, becoming one of the first women to fly for the military.
 The women flew as civilian pilots in an Army Air Corps experimental program to determine if women could serve as ferry pilots and relieve men for overseas duty.
 Twenty-five thousand women applied to join the WASP, but only 1,074 passed the training, which was the same training required of male Army Air Corps pilots.
 Part of the duty of ferry pilots was to fly planes to embarkation points such as Long Beach, California, and Newark, New Jersey.
 Between 1942 and 1944 thirty-eight WASP pilots were killed in service.